linode/docs/docs/reference-architecture/jenkins-ci-cd-on-linode-to-any-hyperscaler/guides/implement-jenkins-ci-cd/index.md

 This covers a full example and model for implementing the Jenkins CI/CD reference architecture.

 Numerous features are likely to vary for your particular setup.
-Your build, for example, may employ a static-site generator and deploy the resulting static site to Linode Object Storage.
+Your build, for example, may employ a static-site generator and deploy the built static site to Linode Object Storage.
 Or you may be using a language like Java and want a different code analysis tool, like SonarQube.

-But whatever the case, this tutorial gives you a set of implementation tools that are sure to get you well on your way.
+But whatever the case, this tutorial gives you a set of implementation examples and tools that are sure to get you well on your way.
 Adapt the Terraform script and example pipeline, find the right Jenkins plugins, and the rest should follow readily from what has been covered here.